ccb-hms/scDiagnostics/README.md

 ## Cell Type-specific Pairwise Correlation Analysis and Visualization

 This analysis aims to explore the correlation patterns between different cell types in a single-cell gene expression dataset.
-It involves comparing the gene expression profiles of cells from a reference dataset and a query dataset.
+The goal is to compare the gene expression profiles of cells from a reference dataset and a query dataset to understand the relationships and similarities between various cell types.

 To perform the analysis, we start by computing the pairwise correlations between the query and reference cells for selected cell types (“CD4”,